happykow/docker-openwrt-builder/README.md

 - OpenWrt-19.07.4

-A smaller container based on Alpine Linux is available in the alpine branch.
-But it does not build the old LEDE images.
+A smaller container based on Alpine Linux is available as `Dockerfile.alpine`

 ## Prerequisites